Held at Santa Fe College - Gainesville, Florida

 The FTC courtesy bus will pick up guests in the parking lot of the host hotels at the top of the hour, beginning at 7 AM and 7:20 AM.
 The bus will pick up on the half hour at Santa Fe College, in the parking circle just outside of the Fine Arts Hall, for the return trip.

 Upon registration you will receive the FTC Festival Program and a personalized nametag.
 The program will include every workshop, play, and showcase presented at the festival.
 You will also receive a student designed 2014 festival t-shirt.

 The Festival begins Wednesday, November 5th at 3:00PM with registration in the lobby of the Fine Arts Hall.
 That evening we will be offering free to our festivalgoers a production staged by the Asolo Theatre.
-They will be presenting their touring production of Romeo and Juliet, with a cast composed of third-year Florida State University/Asolo Conservatory for Actor Training students.
-This adaptation of the bard's classic is especially geared for the middle, secondary, and college student.
+They will be presenting their touring production of A Midsummer Nights Dream, with a cast composed of third-year Florida State University/Asolo Conservatory for Actor Training students.
+This adaptation of the bard's classic is especially geared for the middle, high, and college student.
 Immediately following the production, audience members will have a chance to talk directly with the cast and crew in a mini-workshop.

 Over the next 3½ days, the FTC Festival will cover the SFC campus.
 Play festivals, workshops, and auditions will be held in the Fine Arts Hall, Buildings E, R, and S and use the many specialized performing arts rooms - choral rooms, dance studios and the Black Box Theatre.